English in Africa

 Sierra Leone

-Republic; independent since 1961; area: 71,400 sq km; pop: 2,8 m.; capital: Freetown.
+Republic; independent since 1961; area: 71,400 sq km; pop: 8.6 m.; capital: Freetown.
 The first colonials were Portuguese, later (end of 16th century) the British arrived setting up a trading post.
 A British colony since 1808, the capital was populated in the early 19th century by ex-slaves who returned after military service for the British.
-The pidgin here is called Krio which is based both on the language of the immigrants and on native pidgin.
+The creole here is called Krio and arose on the basis of the native pidgin of the region.
 Nowadays Krio is used as a creole in Freetown.

 Liberia

-Republic, founded in 1847; area: 111,370 sq km; pop: 1,8 m.; capital: Monrovia.
-Established for the settlement of ex-slaves from the United States.
+Republic, founded in 1847; area: 111,370 sq km; pop: 5.6 m.; capital: Monrovia.
+Established as a settlement for ex-slaves from the United States.
 Independent of the United States since 1867.
 American influence is to be seen in the English of Liberia (the pidgin is called Merico) which has features in common with African American Vernacular English dialects of the United States.
 Apart from Merico there is a further pidgin called Kru spoken by the tribe of the same name.
 Some Krio is also spoken (originating from Sierra Leone).

 Ghana

-Republic; independent since 1957 (old name: Gold Coast); area: 238,500 sq km; pop: 11 m.; capital: Accra.
+Republic; independent since 1957 (old name: Gold Coast); area: 238,500 sq km; pop: 34 m.; capital: Accra.
 Again a British settlement dating from the late 16th/early 17th century.
-There is no name for the pidgin spoken in Ghana; additionally English is spoken as a second language by many speakers as opposed to a pidginised form of English being used.
-The neighbouring country of Togo (area: 56,000 sq km; pop: 2,4 m.; capital: Lomé) has pidginised English alongside English as a second (i.e. foreign) language for many of its inhabitants).
+There is no specific name for the pidgin spoken in Ghana; additionally English is spoken as a second language by many speakers as opposed to a pidginised form of English used.
+The neighbouring country of Togo (area: 56,000 sq km; pop: 9.5 m.; capital: Lomé) has pidginised English alongside English as a second (i.e. foreign) language for many of its inhabitants).

 Nigeria

-Republic; independent since 1960; area: 923,700 sq km; pop: 75 m.; capital: Lagos.
+Republic; independent since 1960; area: 923,700 sq km; pop: 233 m.; capital: Lagos.
 Nigeria consists of a federation of separate regions based on tribal affiliations (the main ethnic groups are those of the Yoruba and Igbo who both speak languages of the same name).
-English has been spoken since the early 17th century and the pidgin of English is used by between 5 and 8 million speakers and used on official or semi-official occasions.
+English has been spoken since the early 17th century (alongside native pidgin English) and is used on official or semi-official occasions.
 The position of English is particularly strong given the enormous diversity of native languages found in Nigeria.

 Cameroon